-Removable Media & Disposal Management
+Removable Media & Disposal

 An information security incident is indicated by a single or series of unwanted or unexpected information security events that have a significant probability of compromising information security.

 NES operates security incident response policies and procedures surrounding the initial response, investigation, customer notification, public communication, and remediation.

 Although NES take all necessary actions to protect data, we cannot guarantee absolute security as no method of transmission over the Internet and or electronic storage is perfectly secure.
 However, if NES learns of a security breach, we will notify affected users so that they can take appropriate protective steps.

-NES are committed to keeping our customers fully informed of any matters relevant to the security of their data.
+NES are committed to keeping customers fully informed of any matters relevant to the security of their data.

-Business Continuity (BCM)
+Business Continuity & Disaster Recovery

-All NES backups are encrypted and stored within the production environment to preserve their confidentiality and integrity.
+All NES backups are encrypted and stored offsite within the production environment to preserve their confidentiality and integrity.

 Cyber Security Manager